Making Tax Digital for Income Tax

 Income exemption

-An individual who is initially mandated to use MTD for ITSA due to exceeding the receipts threshold may subsequently qualify for exemption if receipts drop below the threshold for three years in a row.
+An individual who is initially mandated to join MTD for ITSA due to exceeding the receipts threshold may subsequently qualify for exemption if the receipts reported in their MTD quarterly updates drop below £20,000 for three years in a row.

 Digital exclusion

 Individuals can apply for an exemption from MTD for ITSA if they are digitally excluded.
 This includes those for whom use of computers would not be reasonable or practical due to age, disability or location, and those who object to using computers on religious grounds.
-Individuals who have already been granted this exemption for MTD for VAT do not need to reapply for MTD for ITSA.
+Individuals who have already been granted this exemption for MTD for VAT are likely to qualify for the ITSA exemption but will need to contact HMRC.

 Requirements under MTD for ITSA